wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 #### Composable testing

 - [Fuchu](https://github.com/mausch/Fuchu)
-- [Expecto](https://github.com/haf/expecto) forked from Fuchu and rearchitected.
+- [Expecto](https://github.com/haf/expecto) forked from Fuchu and re-architected.
 This style of testing framework is based on lists of functions/methods instead of attributes.
 This makes it easier to compose your test code.

 I'm somewhat ambivalent to XUnit vs composable testing.